top of page

 Questions to Ask When Buying a Home with Solar Panels

-When buying a home with solar panels, it’s essential to ask the right questions to fully understand the system’s setup, condition, and financial implications.
-Here are some key questions to guide you:
+When buying a home with solar panels, it’s essential to ask the right questions to understand the system’s age, condition, financial obligations, and long-term expected performance.
+These questions will help you avoid unexpected costs and ensure a smooth transfer of ownership.

 1. What Is the Condition of the Solar Panels and Inverter?